Carrie (1952 film)

-Carrie is a 1952 romance film based on the novel Sister Carrie by Theodore Dreiser.
+Carrie is a 1952 American drama film based on the novel Sister Carrie by Theodore Dreiser.
 Directed by William Wyler, the film stars Jennifer Jones in the title role and Laurence Olivier as Hurstwood.
 Eddie Albert played Charles Drouet.
 Carrie received two Academy Award nominations: Costume Design (Edith Head), and Best Art Direction (Hal Pereira, Roland Anderson, Emile Kuri).

 Plot

 Around the turn of the century, Carrie Meeber (Jennifer Jones) leaves her family in a small rural town and heads to Chicago.
-On the train to Chicago, Charles Drouet (Eddie Albert) approaches her.
-Although Carrie is reluctant to speak to him, the salesman persists and the two chat until they reach Chicago.
-Carrie gets off in South Chicago, the slums as Charles Drouet points out, after taking Drouet's business card.
+On the train, salesman Charles Drouet (Eddie Albert) approaches her and the two chat until they reach Chicago.

-In South Chicago, Carrie stays with her sister and her husband Sven who have one child.
-Carrie loses her sweatshop sewing job after injuring her hand.
-After an exhausting and fruitless day of job hunting, Carrie looks up Charles Drouet.
-He not only talks her into having dinner with him at Fitzgerald's, an upscale restaurant, but also gives her $10.
+In South Chicago, Carrie stays with her sister and her husband Sven, but loses her sweatshop sewing job after injuring her hand.
+After a fruitless day of job hunting, Carrie looks up Drouet.
+He talks her into having dinner with him at Fitzgerald's, an upscale restaurant, and gives her $10.

-Carrie heads to Fitzgerald's to return the money to Drouet.
-While there she meets George Hurstwood (Laurence Olivier), the manager of the restaurant, who is immediately smitten with her.
+Carrie later goes to Fitzgerald's to return the money to Drouet.
+There she meets George Hurstwood (Laurence Olivier), the manager of the restaurant, who is immediately smitten with her.

-Carrie ends up moving in with Drouet.
-He is a big talker but basically harmless.
-She pressures Drouet to marry her because the neighbors are talking about them.
-He tries to distract her and invites Hurstwood, whom he had run into by sheer coincidence, into their home.
-With Drouet's permission, Hurstwood takes Carrie to the theater while Drouet is on one of his many business trips.
-Hurstwood and Carrie end up spending every free minute together, and the two fall in love.
-Just before she is about to run off with Hurstwood, she finds out that he is married.
-She is distraught and confronts Hurstwood, who admits that he is married although terribly unhappy.
+Carrie moves in with Drouet.
+She pressures him to marry her because the neighbors are gossiping, but he tries to distract her and invites Hurstwood to their home.
+With Drouet's permission, Hurstwood takes Carrie to the theater while Drouet is on a business trip.
+Hurstwood and Carrie fall in love.
+Just before she is about to run off with Hurstwood, she finds out he's married.
+She confronts Hurstwood, who admits that he is married but terribly unhappy.

 At the restaurant, Hurstwood cashes up for the night and, by accidentally locking a timed safe, finds himself stuck with $10,000 of his boss's money.
-He goes home with the money and is initially pleased to find his boss there.
-He tries to give the money to his boss, but when he learns that his boss intends to give his salary directly to Hurstwood's wife because of his relationship with Carrie, he decides to take the money to run away with Carrie.
-He leaves an I-O-U intent on paying his boss back as soon as he made it on his own feet.
+He tries to return it, but when he learns that his boss intends to give his salary directly to Hurstwood's wife because of his relationship with Carrie, he decides to take the money to run away with Carrie.
+He leaves an I-O-U, intent on paying his boss back as soon as he can.